AnanyaKakaveti/SWEProject/README.md

 Bootstrap: https://getbootstrap.com/docs/5.3/examples/

 Cypress:
-to install: npm install cypress --save-dev // sometimes you have to do npm install cypress --force to use: npx cypress open
+to install: npm install cypress --save-dev // if it doesn't work do: npm install cypress --force to use: npx cypress open